jasonjson/jasonjson.github.io/_posts/2015-11-05-read-n-characters-given-read4-ii-call-multiple-times.markdown

 - Brain teaser
 author: Jason
 ---
-<p><strong><em>The API: int read4(char *buf) reads 4 characters at a time from a file.<br />
+<p><strong><em>The API: int read4(char *buf) reads 4 characters at a time from a file.</p>

 The return value is the actual number of characters read.
-For example, it returns 3 if there is only 3 characters left in the file.<br />
+For example, it returns 3 if there is only 3 characters left in the file.</p>
-By using the read4 API, implement the function int read(char *buf, int n) that reads n characters from the file.<br />
+By using the read4 API, implement the function int read(char *buf, int n) that reads n characters from the file.</p>
-Note:<br />
+Note:</p>
 The read function may be called multiple times.</em></strong></p>
 ``` java
 /* The read4 API is defined in the parent class Reader4.